 - 180 colour illustrations

 Meet William Hall Trained at top architectural school Central Saint Martins in London, Willian Hall began his career in the office of renowned minimalist architect John Pawson.
 Hall now runs his own design practice in London, working with clients such as Calvin Klein, MoMA and Tate.
-Hall is the author of Concrete (Phaidon, 2012) and Wood (Phaidon, 2017), also available on artshop.
+Hall is also the author of Concrete (Phaidon, 2012), Wood (Phaidon, 2017), and Stone (2019), all available on artshop